ChiedozieObidile/EterniKey/README.md

 - Add support for tiered subscription levels.
 - Integrate with external oracle services for dynamic pricing.
 - Implement a governance system for community-driven decision-making.
+- Extend cross-chain functionality to support more blockchain networks.
+- Implement a decentralized oracle network for cross-chain verification.

 ## Contributing

-Contributions to improve this NFT-based Subscription Services with Time-lock Functionality are welcome.
-Please submit pull requests with detailed descriptions of change and ensure all tests pass.
+Contributions to improve this NFT-based Subscription Service with Time-lock and Cross-Chain Functionality are welcome.
+Please submit pull requests with detailed descriptions of changes and ensure all tests pass.

 ## Author